shohanislamjoy/Browser_with_javaFX/README.md

 ## Usage

-1. Clone the repository from [GitHub](https://github.com/Shohan999Ronol/Browser_with_javaFX).
+1. Clone the repository from [GitHub](https://github.com/shohanislajoy/Browser_with_javaFX).
-2. Open the project in your preferred Java IDE. or use the installer from Demo than you can directly use the browser by installing it.
+2. Open the project in your preferred Java IDE. or use the installer from Demo Then you can directly use the browser by installing it.
 3. Build and run the application.
 4. Enter a URL or search query in the text field and press Enter or click the "Load" button to load the web page or perform a search.
 5. Use the provided navigation buttons to navigate backward and forward, reload the page, and adjust the zoom level.